tracylcs/ML-Energy-Minimization-PINN/README.md

 # Machine Learning for Energy Minimization Using PINN

 ## Overview
 This project investigates **deep learning methods for scientific computing problems**, specifically focusing on **energy minimization in elastic crystals**.
 The goal is to determine how materials should deform to achieve **minimum potential energy** under **Dirichlet boundary constraints**.
 Inspired by **Physics-Informed Neural Networks (PINNs)**, this approach leverages neural networks to approximate solutions to this optimization problem.
 The complete results can be found in this [report](report.pdf).
+The implementation is given in [`src`](src).

 ## Background
 Elastic molecular crystals are widely used in **sensors, actuators, and electronics** due to their mechanical flexibility.
 The stable geometry of these crystals corresponds to **minimum energy configurations**, making it an essential problem in material science.
 Traditionally, solving these problems involves numerical PDE solvers, but deep learning—especially **PINNs**—offers a promising alternative.